LukeWedmore/malawi_seismogenic_source_model/README.md

 Source types are mutually exclusice, and so if incorporated into a PSHA, they should be assigned relative weightings.

-The MSSD is the first seismogenic source database in central and northern Malawi, and represents an update of the South Malawi Seismogenic Source Database (SMSSD; Williams et al., 2021a) because it incorporates new active fault traces (Kolawole et al., 2021; [Williams et al., 2021b]; [Williams et al., 2022] [MAFD]), new geodetic data ([Wedmore et al., 2021]) and a statistical treatment of uncertainty, within a logic tree approach.
+The MSSD is the first seismogenic source database in central and northern Malawi, and represents an update of the South Malawi Seismogenic Source Database (SMSSD; Williams et al., 2021a) because it incorporates new active fault traces (Kolawole et al., 2021; [Williams et al., 2021b]; [Williams et al., 2022]; the [MAFD]), new geodetic data ([Wedmore et al., 2021]) and a statistical treatment of uncertainty, within a logic tree approach.

 The seismogenic sources in this model are adapted from the faults in the Malawi Active Fault Database ([Williams et al., 2021b]; [Williams et al., 2022]).